 Exploring Seventh-day Adventist Life and Thought: One approved religion course that explores and critically analyzes Seventh-day Adventist beliefs and values.
 One approved course.

-Transfer students will have the requirement reduced according to the proration chart listed in the General Education Requirements section of this catalog.
+Transfer students will have the requirement reduced according to the proration chart listed on p.
+42 of this catalog.